taquimon/uipythonauto/docs/ui.md

 - **JSON wire protocol over HTTP:** JSON is an acronym for JavaScript Object Notation.
 It is an open standard that provides a transport mechanism for transferring data between client and server on the web.
 - **Browser Drivers:** Selenium browser drivers are native to each browser, interacting with the browser by establishing a secure connection.
 Selenium supports different browser drivers such as ChromeDriver, GeckoDriver, Microsoft Edge WebDriver, SafariDriver, and InternetExplorerDriver.
 - **Browsers:** Selenium provides support for multiple browsers like Chrome, Firefox, Safari, Internet Explorer etc.
+- **W3C Protocol**.
+Use standards and specifications that promote compatibility across web technologies

 ## Basic Selenium Concepts